lightlace/cpp-docs.de-de/docs/standard-library/numpunct-class.md

 ### <a name="parameters"></a>Parameter

-`CharType` Der Typ, der innerhalb eines Programms zum Codieren von Zeichen in einem Gebietsschema verwendet wird.
+*CharType* den Typ innerhalb eines Programms zum Codieren von Zeichen in einem Gebietsschema verwendet.

 ## <a name="remarks"></a>Hinweise